rackerlabs/rackspace-how-to/content/cloud-servers/multi-factor-authentication-from-the-myrackspace-portal.md

 ### Configure your account to authenticate by using a mobile passcode device

-To configure your account to use an mobile passcode device for multi-factor authentication, you must have one of the following client applications installed on your device: [Authy](https://www.authy.com/), [Duo](https://www.duosecurity.com/),
+To configure your account to use a mobile passcode device for multi-factor authentication, you must have one of the following client applications installed on your device: [Authy](https://www.authy.com/), [Duo](https://www.duosecurity.com/),
 [Google Authenticator](https://support.google.com/accounts/answer/1066447?hl=en),
 or [SecureAuth OTP](https://www.secureauth.com/Support/Downloads/Client-Applications.aspx).

-To register and verify an mobile passcode device, use the following steps:
+To register and verify a mobile passcode device, use the following steps:

 1. Log in to the [MyRackspace portal](https://my.rackspace.com/).

 2. Click **Account** and then click **My Multi-Factor Devices**.

-3. Click **Add** next to **Mobile Passcode** option.
+3. Click **Add** next to the **Mobile Passcode** option.

 4. Enter a nickname for your device and click **Add Device.**